-Combat Social Isolation and Loneliness in Assisted Care Communities
+Combat Social Isolation in Assisted Care Communities

 In our previous post, we highlighted the reasons why socialization is critical for aging adults’ brain health and warding off the symptoms of dementia.
 Today, we’re going to outline five specific ways in which you can assist your loved one in combating social isolation and loneliness as they age in assisted care or memory care communities.

 I assumed my grandma would hate assisted living.
 She loved her independence and did not, at all, want to spend time with all “those old ladies.”
 At first, she wanted to eat alone; even when sitting with others, she would ignore them.
 For the first couple months, she spent most of the day in her room, reading, working on crosswords, watching the news, or sewing.

 Granted, this was how she spent much of her time before moving to assisted care.
 And while her physical limitations are what prompted the move, we all hoped that she would meet new people and socially engage in a way that she hadn’t been for the last couple of years.

 Soon, she met two wonderful people – Joe & Bella – who decided for my grandma that they would become best friends.
 And this changed everything.
 She soon left her room and spent her days in communal areas.
 She met other residents, some of whom she even liked, and engaged with the caregivers and activity directors.
 My grandma made friends.
 She would hold Bella’s hand during movies as they became inseparable.
 “What a mench!”
 She used to call Joe.

 As a family, we were lucky that this bond formed.
 But behind the scenes, we played an active role in helping my grandma find friends.
 We advocated for her.
 (More on this next.)

 - Be their rock, by consistently staying in touch